Is it better to be a happy pig or a sad Socrates? John Stuart Mill's Utilitarianism is the topic of this episode of Philosophy: The Classics.

 Direct download: Rousseau.mp3

-Category:Philosophy: The Classics -- posted at: 11:23pm GMT
+Category:Philosophy: The Classics -- posted at: 11:23pm BST

 Does the apparent design in the natural world point to the existence of an omnipotent, omniscient and benevolent God?
 In his posthumous Dialogues Concerning Natural Religion, perhaps his finest work, David Hume put some devastating criticisms of the Design Argument in the mouths of his characters.
 Listen to Nigel Warburton reading this summary of the book.